-Warranty conditions
+Guarantee conditions

-Note: The following warranty conditions do not in any way limit the legal right to warranty, but rather expand your rights as a consumer.
+Note: The following guarantee conditions do not limit the legal right to a warranty, but rather expand your rights as a consumer.

-- 1. The company Technische Alternative RT GmbH provides a one-year warranty from the date of purchase for all the devices and parts which it sells.
+- 1. Technische Alternative RT GmbH provides a two-year guarantee from the date of purchase for all the devices and parts which it sells.
 Defects must be reported immediately upon detection and within the guarantee period.
-Technical support knows the correct solution for nearly all problems.
-In this respect, contacting us immediately will help to avoid unnecessary expense or effort in troubleshooting. - 2.
-The warranty includes the free of charge repair (but not the cost of on site troubleshooting, removal, refitting and shipping) of operational and material defects which impair operation.
-In the event that a repair is not, for reasons of cost, worthwhile according to the assessment of the Technische Alternative company, the goods will be replaced. - 3.
-Not included is damage resulting from the effects of over-voltage or abnormal ambient conditions.
-Likewise, no warranty liability can be accepted if the device defect is due to: transport damage for which we are not responsible, incorrect installation and assembly, incorrect use, disregard of operating and installation instructions or incorrect maintenance. - 4.
-The warranty claim will expire, if repairs or actions are carried out by persons who are not authorised to do so or have not been so authorised by us or if our devices are operated with spare, supplementary or accessory parts which are not considered to be original parts. - 5.
-The defective parts must be sent to our factory with an enclosed copy of the proof of purchase and a precise description of the defect.
-Processing is accelerated if an RMA number is applied for via our home page www.ta.co.at.
-A prior clarification of the defect with our technical support is necessary. - 6.
-Services provided under warranty result neither in an extension of the warranty period nor in a resetting of the warranty period.
-The warranty period for fitted parts ends with the warranty period of the whole device. - 7.
-Extended or other claims, especially those for compensation for damage other than to the device itself are, insofar as a liability is not legally required, excluded.
+Technical support can supply the correct solution for almost every known problem.
+In this respect, contacting us immediately will help to avoid unnecessary expense and effort in troubleshooting. - 2.
+The guarantee includes free repair (but not the cost of on-site fault finding, removal, refitting and shipping) due to operational and material defects which impair operation.
+In the event that a repair is not economical in the opinion of Technische Alternative for reasons of cost, the goods will be replaced. - 3.
+Not included is damage resulting from the effects of a voltage surge or abnormal ambient conditions.
+Likewise, no liability can be accepted if the device defect is due to: transport damage for which we are not responsible, incorrect assembly and installation, incorrect use, failure to observe the operating and installation instructions or incorrect maintenance. - 4.
+The guarantee will become void if repairs or actions are carried out by people who are not authorised to perform them or have not been so authorised by us or if our devices are operated with spare parts, auxiliary parts or accessories that are not considered to be original parts. - 5.
+The defective parts must be returned to our factory with a copy of the proof of purchase and a precise fault description.
+Processing is accelerated if an RMA number is requested via our homepage www.ta.co.at.
+The defect must be clarified with our technical support beforehand. - 6.
+Services provided under guarantee result neither in an extension of the guarantee period nor in a commencement of a new guarantee period.
+The guarantee period for fitted parts ends with the guarantee period of the whole device. - 7.
+Further or other claims, especially those for compensation for damage other than to the device itself, insofar as a liability is not legally required, are excluded.